A Step-by-Step Guide to Diabetic Retinopathy

 Your ophthalmologist’s diagnosis is based on what they see in your eyes.
 Among the treatment options available are:

 Blood sugar and blood pressure control can help prevent eyesight loss.
-Follow your nutritionist’s diet recommendations to the letter.
+Follow your nutritionist’s diet recommendations in the letter.
 Take the diabetes medication that your doctor prescribed for you.
 Sugar control can sometimes even help you regain a part of your vision.
 Blood pressure control maintains the blood vessels in your eyes healthy.

-To assist in shut off bleeding blood vessels, laser surgery may be utilized.
 This can help to minimize retinal edema.
 Blood vessels can be shrunk and prevented from sprouting again via laser surgery.
 Occasionally, more than one treatment is required.